deadlydog/deadlydog.github.io/_drafts/2025-10-18-Should-observability-replace-custom-error-messages-.md

 - Observability tooling relies on the data that is sent to it.
   If the necessary data is not being captured, it may not be available when you need it.
-- Custom error messages can provide additional context that may not be captured by the observability tooling.
+- Custom error messages can provide additional context only when its needed.
-  - For example, a custom error message can include the parameters that were used for a specific query, or the dataset that was being queried.
+  - For example, a custom error message may include the parameters that were used for a specific query, or the dataset that was being queried, whereas you may not want to log that information for every request in your observability tooling.
 - Do you have every component in the chain instrumented?
   - If your application calls an external service or third-party library that is not instrumented, it may not have the necessary data to help troubleshoot an issue.